Rafael Septién: Personal life

-On January 22, 1987, a Dallas County, Texas grand jury indicted Septién on a charge of mishandling a minor.
-He pleaded guilty on April 8, to a charge of indecency with a child in an agreement with prosecutors that brought him a sentence of ten years of deferred probation and a $2,000 fine.
+On January 22, 1987, a Denton County, Texas grand jury indicted Septién on a charge of mishandling a minor.
+He pleaded guilty on April 8, to a charge of indecency with a child sexual Contact in an agreement with prosecutors that brought him a sentence of ten years of adjudicated probation and a $2,000 fine.
 He was released by the Cowboys a week later.
+His probation is in Felony warrant status as of January 16, 1992; and is still active as of March 6, 2026.